A FEATURE DOCUMENTARY

 DIRECTOR OF PHOTOGRAPHY

 A director, cinematographer, and editor based in New York.
 He has created documentary and branded content for clients including Microsoft, Major League Baseball, Ogilvy, and PBS.
-He shot and edited the viral Cosmopolitan short A Year in New York and the Stephanie Giorgi story on surviving sexual assault.
+He shot and edited the viral short A Year in New York and Cosmopolitan’s I Am Beautiful.

 IN THE PRESS